 Muir Woods National Monument

 Due to its close proximity to San Francisco, this redwood forest is an incredibly popular destination.
-Parking must be reserved in advance through gomuirwoods.com.
+Parking must be reserved in advance and shuttles are available through gomuirwoods.com.
 Visitors ages 16 and up are required to pay an entrance fee.
-The forest stays cool so bring your jackets.
 No picnics allowed, but feel free to eat at the cafe on site.

 Port Chicago Naval Magazine National Memorial

 Access is open only to U.S. citizens and requires a reservation.
 Reservations must be made at least 2 weeks in advance.
 Tours meet at the John Muir Historic Site and are transported by shuttle to Port Chicago.
-Tours take about 90 minutes.
-Tour and entrance require no fee.
+Tours take about 90 minutes and require no fee.

 Point Reyes National Seashore